 The tax season filing deadline will be here sooner than you think.
-With a combination of wide-scale business changes as a result of the pandemic and continued updates to COVID-19 legislation through 2021, businesses are facing significant complexity when it comes to planning for the 2022 filing season.
+With a combination of wide-scale business changes as a result of the pandemic and the introduction of the Inflation Reduction Act of 2022, businesses are facing significant complexity when it comes to planning for the 2023 filing season.
 We’ve outlined five key points below to help you navigate the basics and prepare for filing your business taxes.

 Review your capital fixed asset listing, such as machinery and equipment.
 This includes your current-year additions to fixed assets, as well as existing fixed assets from prior years.